 Raw data.
 The data presented in Hate Crime Statistics provides information about bias-motivated crimes in the United States broken down by state and by local agency.
-More detailed data (e.g., the subcategory breakdowns of bias motivations, the known offenders' races, and the victim types for each agency submitting hate crime data to the national Program) are furnished in the UCR Program's Hate Crime Master Files.
-For more information, contact the FBI's Criminal Justice Information Services (CJIS) Division via e-mail at cjis_comm@leo.gov or by telephone at (304) 625-2000.
+More detailed data (e.g., the subcategory breakdowns of bias motivations, the known offenders' races, and the victim types for each agency submitting hate crime data to the national Program) are furnished in the UCR Program's hate crime master files.
+For more information, contact the FBI's CJIS Division via e-mail at crimestatsinfo@ic.fbi.gov or by telephone at (304) 625-2000.

-Hate crime data for 2014.
-Hate Crime Statistics, 2014, will be published on the Web in the fall of 2015.
+Hate crime data for 2015.
+Hate Crime Statistics, 2015, will be published on the Web in the fall of 2016.